Facebuster: Shoulder facebuster

 Also known as a hangman's facebuster or cravate facebuster, this facebuster is performed when an attacking wrestler, who is standing in a back-to-back position with an opponent, reaches back to pull the opponent's head over their shoulder before (while keeping a hold of the opponent's head) falling forwards to twist the opponent's head over so they slam face first into the mat.
 This move was the finisher of Curtis Axel, which he called the Axehole.

 Sitout facebuster

 This is the most common variation of the standard facebuster in which the attacker grabs hold of the opponent by their head then jumps in the air, lifting the opponent and landing with their legs spread apart, driving the opponent's face into the mat.
 Another variation of this move is to grab the opponent by the hair, perform the same jump and landing but lift only the opponent's head, giving a harder effect when the opponent's face is driven into the mat.
-This was popularized by Sean Waltman and The Bella Twins.
-Billy Kidman would utilized the move to counter an opponent's powerbomb attempt.
-Io Shirai uses the move.
+This was popularized by Sean Waltman and The Bella Twins, dubbed the X-Factor and the Bella Buster respectively.
+Billy Kidman would utilize the move to counter an opponent's powerbomb attempt.
+Io Shirai/Iyo Sky also uses the move.